 Then again, if you aren’t particularly interested in garden vegetables, you can fill your garden with beautiful flowering plants.
 Begonias, geraniums, African violets and jasmine all produce beautiful blooms and are best kept in a controlled environment indoors.

 No matter what type of plants you select for your indoor garden, you need to think about your ability to care for them properly.
-You might want to take advantage of automatic watering systems appropriate for indoor gardens, and if your windows don’t allow enough sunlight, you might need to invest in UV grow lights.
+You might want to take advantage of automatic watering systems appropriate for indoor gardens, and if your windows don’t allow enough sunlight, you might need to invest in LED grow lights.
 If you forget to factor in important resources like water, light, soil and ventilation, you will end up with containers full of unsightly dead plants.

 Can Gardens Fit Into Your Interior Style?